 But Sanford did say that EMC gives away an application programming interface (API) to partners and customers who want to port software applications to Centera.
 But the company opened the system up to application gateways to accommodate users that "prefer to use standard storage connection techniques and still leverage CAS on the back end."

 But the technology has its upside.
 Centera's write once, read many (WORM) disk capabilities let it handle the demands of new compliance regulations.
 For example, Centera uses integrated hardware and software codes to leverage rewritable disk, making the data stored there unalterable.
+Centera is natively integrated with most applications, but not with older versions of the same software.
+That's where Storigen's Centera Application Gateway comes in.

 The Storigen gateway is aimed at customers who run legacy fixed-content management applications as it bridges the language barrier by presenting NFS or CIFS on one side and Centera's language on the other, effectively fooling applications into thinking they are writing to a filer or NAS head.